Goal Setting and achieving goals is impossible in an environment where

 Through a team building activity, I was able to illustrate the challenge and frustration felt when you cannot know what it will look like in the end.
-It is frustrating when someone wants to treat the challenge as if it is a problem that they have solved before and they can explain it in a way that others will understand.
+It is frustrating when someone wants to treat the challenge as if it is a problem they have solved before and then explain it in a way that others will understand.
 In the kind of work where goals are liquid, even the expert will not know or be able to explain what will happen as variables change.

 Developing goals in a changing environment

 Not sure there is a step-by-step recipe, below is what I have found helps to make progress, support people in learning and experimentation, create opportunities to understand as we gain knowledge through progress/ regress.